Skip to content

 Tip

-Please note that this has a downside – when a new full backup is created, all previous backup files will be removed from the backup directory.
+Please note that this approach has a downside – when a new full backup is created, all previous backup files will be removed from the backup directory.

 Examples